ZEGOCLOUD/zego_uikit_prebuilt_live_audio_room_example_android/live_audio_room/README.md

 }
 ```

-Then, you can create a live audio room by starting your `LiveActivity`.
+Then, you can create a live audio room by starting your `LiveAudioRoomActivity`.

 ## Related guide
 [Custom Prebuilt UI](https://docs.zegocloud.com/article/15082)